grn-x/MapEditor/readme.md

 Or import the repo as an IntelliJ IDEA project, as the run configuration is already set up correctly

+### Entry-Point
+Youll find the root function in one of the platform specific folders, depending on the your setup.

+In my case this is in [desktop/src -> de.grnx.mapeditor.DesktopLauncher.java](https://github.com/grn-x/MapEditor/blob/61f745c02fd86a7173c0ed86d193ca762eee6188/desktop/src/de/grnx/mapeditor/DesktopLauncher.java)

+The actual platform independent code is in core.
+Retrospectively I realize that I didnt stick to this design pattern very consequently, which doesnt matter since an android or web version was never planned in first place.

+The core functionality bootstrapping happens in [core/src -> de.grnx.mapeditor.MapEditorMain.java](https://github.com/grn-x/MapEditor/blob/61f745c02fd86a7173c0ed86d193ca762eee6188/core/src/de/grnx/mapeditor/MapEditorMain.java#L105C1-L105C37)
+This is the invocation source of most mechanisms.

+Best of luck on your journey!

 ## Introduction
 ### Controls